liezzzlll/liezzzlll/poetry.md

 Beneath the moon's glow, I sat, struggling to find peace,\
 Jupiter & Saturn just within the moon's reach.\
 Bright and bold, a cosmic dance,\
-I longed to share this glance.
+I longed for someone to share this glance.

 Wishing for a soul to appreciate the view,\
-The "silly" things, the beautiful, the cosmic truth.\
+The "_silly_" things, the beautiful, the cosmic truth.\
 The moon, a reminder of the <i>me before you</i>,\
 Unchanged, yet I've transformed through and through.\
 With you, my sense of self shifted, but shouldn't have swayed,\